Student admits murdering grandmother

 Alexander Carr, 33, appeared at Newcastle Crown Court via a videolink from prison to admit murdering Michelle Hanson in late November or early December.

-An appeal was made to find Carr and he was arrested days later in Islington, North London, armed with a knife.
+An appeal was made to find Carr and he was arrested 18 days later in Islington, north London, armed with a hunting knife, and he had been living in a tent pitched on an embankment near Upper Holloway railway station.

+Carr was named as the prime suspect as he was the last person to be seen with the mother-of-three at her flat, where investigators found discarded knives and forensic evidence linked to the defendant.

 He was a student at the University of Sunderland, is from Wearside, and had links to London and several parts of the North East.